 Written by Preet Banerjee

 If you've just started your family, or are thinking about it, there's probably a lot on your mind these days.
-From thinking about what neighbourhood to live in, starting an education savings fund for the kids, to maybe even taking the plunge and buying a minivan, it seems like there is a never-ending list of big life decisions to make.
+From considering which neighbourhood to live in, or starting an education savings fund for the kids, or maybe even taking the plunge and buying a minivan, it seems like there's a never-ending list of big life decisions to make.

-Well, here are four simple tips to keep in mind to ensure your finances grow as fast as your family.
+Well, here are four simple tips to keep in mind to help ensure your finances grow along with your family.

 There are two main categories when saving money for the future: the very distant future, and the near future.
-During the growing family stage, the very distant future really means "retirement".
+During the growing family stage, the very distant future probably means "retirement."
 Many people have a good understanding of why it's important to save for retirement, but when it comes to saving for the near future, it may not be as apparent.